-The childminder was registered in 2001.
-She lives with her husband and three children in Greasby on the Wirral.
-The whole ground floor and two bedrooms are used for childminding and there is a fully enclosed garden for outside play.
-Within the immediate locality are schools, open green spaces, a library and public transport.
-The family have a pet rabbit.
-The provision is registered by Ofsted on the Early Years Register and the compulsory and the voluntary parts of the Childcare Register.
-There are currently 14 children on roll, five of whom are in the early years age range.
-The childminder operates Monday to Friday, from 7.30am to 6pm, all year round except for family holidays.
+The childminder registered in 1994.
+She lives with her husband and one child.
+They live near to Huyton town centre in Knowsley, Merseyside, close to shops, transport links and schools.
+The whole of the ground floor and the bathroom on the first floor are used for childminding.
+There is an enclosed garden available for outdoor play.
+The provision is registered by Ofsted on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
+There are currently seven children on roll.
+Of these, four are within the early years age range.
+The childminding service operates all year round from 7.45am to 6pm, Monday to Friday, except bank holidays and family holidays.
+The childminder is a member of the local childminding network and she has a relevant qualification at level 3.